lowRISC/opentitan/hw/ip/hmac/README.md

 This module allows software to save and restore the hashing context so that different message streams can be interleaved; please check the [Programmer's Guide](doc/programmers_guide.md#saving-and-restoring-the-context) for more information.

-The HMAC IP can run in SHA-only mode, whose purpose is to check the correctness of the received message.
+The HMAC IP can run in SHA-2 only mode, whose purpose is to check the correctness of the received message.
 The same digest registers above are used to represent the hash result.
 SHA-2 mode does not use the given secret key.
 It generates the same result with the same message every time.